Coronavirus and Child Vaccines

 Novel coronavirus has taken over our lives in many ways, and amid all the stress, it can be difficult for parents to keep child vaccines up to date.

 COVID-19, the disease that novel coronavirus causes, has taken a toll on families.
 Although children often have less severe illness, they can get infected with coronavirus.
-Plus, staying home with kids in this pandemic is not easy.

 However, it's important to recognize the even greater threat to the health of our children: outbreaks of vaccine-preventable diseases.